Legal Sports Betting Age: What's The Legal Age To Wager On Sports?

 Is Betting On Sports Online Legal?

-Betting on sports online is legal, so long as you are placing your wagers at online, offshore sportsbooks.
-These books are regulated by the authorities in their own countries, so they are not breaking PASPA.
-The people accepting your bets fall outside of the jurisdiction of the Wire Act.
-So using an online, offshore sportsbook is completely legal for US bettors.
-Be sure to abide by the legal age to bet on sports in your state and pay taxes on your winnings to remain completely in the right when betting on sports.
+Betting on sports online is legal, so long as you are placing your wagers at online, offshore sportsbooks or state-licensed books.
+If you use an overseas sports betting site, the people accepting your bets fall outside of the jurisdiction of the Interstate Wire Act (1961).
+So, using an online, offshore sportsbook is completely legal for US bettors.
+On the other end, if your state offers an online sports betting site, then, of course, it is legal, without a doubt.
+Be sure to abide by the state-legislated legal age to bet on sports and pay taxes on your winnings to remain completely in the right when wagering on athletics.

 How Do I Open An Account At A legal Betting Site?

-Opening an account is as easy as can be at an online legal betting site.
-All you need is your name and an email.
+Opening an account is as easy as can be at an offshore online legal betting site.
+All you need is your name and an email address.
 Once you’ve signed up, the book will send you a verification email.
-Once you’ve verified your account, you can make a deposit and begin betting on any sport you’d like.
+Once you’ve verified your account, you can make a deposit (via a number of methods, with the most popular being credit cards, debit cards, and Bitcoin) and begin betting on any sport you’d like.
+We recommend also verifying your account (proving your address with a bank statement or utility bill) upon signing up.
+This way, when you go to make a withdrawal, your information is ready to go, rather than having to wait on the site to confirm your status.
+State-licensed online betting sites may potentially require a trip to the venue to register a sports betting account, however some are also completely remote.